 When Can A Police Officer Arrest A Suspect In Florida?

-It’s important to know when a police officer can arrest someone in Florida.
 The state has rules about when officers can arrest people, with or without a warrant.
 We’ll look at these situations and how arrests are done.

 Arrests for Crimes Committed in Officer’s Presence